nvms/prsm/packages/mesh/README.md

 ### Versioning and Resync

 Every update includes a `version`.
-Clients should track the current version and, in `patch` mode, expect `version === localVersion + 1`.
+Clients track the current version and, in `patch` mode, expect `version === localVersion + 1`.
 If a gap is detected (missed patch), the client will automatically be sent a full record update to resync.
+It does this by transparently unsubscribing and resubscribing to the record.

 This system allows fine-grained, real-time synchronization of distributed state with minimal overhead.